This blog post will give you a complete step-by-step tutorial on how to secure a WordPress site with Patchstack.

 - Site group management: create site groups, enable modules to a group of sites, and set tags for a better overview.

-- Generate and download website security reports: generate monthly security reports and export them in PDF format.
+- Generate and download website security reports: generate periodic security reports and export them in PDF format.

-- Incident response assistance: get help from Patchstack security experts whenever your site is under attack.
+- Incident response: get help from Patchstack security experts whenever your site is under attack.

 - Add additional team members to your account: share your Patchstack dashboard with your team.